tomasvdw/docs/s2x-legacy-trade.md

 # Step by Step guide for a 1:1 SegWit2x and SegWit1x with minimal trust

-This is a guide to exchange SegWit and SegWit2x 1:1 without 3rd party and with minimal trust.
-It is a long explanation but only a few steps and it  can be completed in ~ 15-30 min.
+This is a guide to exchange SegWit1X and SegWit2x 1:1 without 3rd party and with minimal trust.

 Let Alice and Bob agree to an amount X and that